Lemon Dill Chicken

 This quick and easy Lemon Dill Chicken is light, lovely, and oh-so-versatile.
 Boneless, skinless chicken breasts take a flavor bath in lots of garlic, lemon, olive oil, fresh dill, and just a touch of coriander to keep it interesting.
 To keep it extra simple, you can even mix, marinate, and bake the chicken breasts all in the same pan.

 This Lemon Dill Chicken happens to be gluten-free, dairy-free, Paleo, AIP, and Low-carb.
-See!
-SO versatile, even in terms of dietary restrictions.
+It's so very versatile, even in terms of dietary restrictions.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I wholeheartedly stand by.